devcontainers/spec/proposals/feature-dependencies.md

 #### Definition: Feature Equality

-This specification defines two Features as equal in the strictest possible sense.
-That is, the Feature's manifest (for OCI Features) must be identical and hash to the same value.
-That implies that the tgz contents of the Feature and its entire `devcontainer-feature.json` are identical.
-Additionally, each Feature's options are compared value by value.
+This specification defines two Features as equal if both Features point to the same exact contents and are executed with the same options.

+**For Features published to an OCI registry**, two Feature are identical if their manifest digests are equal, and the options executed against the Feature are equal (compared value by value).
+Identical manifest digests implies that the tgz contents of the Feature and its entire `devcontainer-feature.json` are identical.
 If any of these conditions are not met, the Features are considered not equal.

-::TODO:: tgz Features and local Features
+**For Features fetched by HTTPS URI**, two Features are identical if the contents of the tgz are identical (hash to the same value), and the options executed against the Feature are equal (compared value by value).
+If any of these conditions are not met, the Features are considered not equal.

+**For local Features**, each Feature is considered unique and not equal to any other local Feature.

 #### Definition: Round Stable Sort